NishOnline/Unity-Basics/README.md

 Click "Toggle Editor Placement Mode" in the custom Inspector.
 Click on the terrain in the Scene view to verify that editor-time placement and undo/redo function correctly.
+Hold Shift and drag your mouse to rotate the poles placing.

 **Random Placer**